How do you define a university publication?

 These guidelines apply to all campus publications.

 (Note: For campus publications going off campus and those with distribution on campus of more than 200, Executive Memorandum 02-96, University Publications requires that "all university publications intended for off-campus audiences or wide distribution on campus will be reviewed by the publications editor prior to publication.
 This policy applies to printed publications, including all program brochures, program/department newsletters, recruitment materials, and new program web pages."
-Contact the publications editor at 898-4139 or email@example.com for more information.)
+Contact Anna Harris, publications editor, at 898-5882 or firstname.lastname@example.org for more information.)

 In addition, all publications must adhere to a standard use of the names, seals, and logos of CSU, Chico, explained in detail in the Graphic Standards section, to ensure the University's ability to protect its registered trademarks.